 Please note: you do not need a Hazardous Waste ID Number to drop-off electronic waste, household batteries, fluorescent bulbs or latex paint at our facility.

 Business require an appointment to drop-off at our facility.
 Our facility is open for business customers on Tuesdays and Wednesdays from 8:00 a.m. to 3:00 p.m.
-To make an appointment to drop off your material during those hours, please contact us at 415-456-2665 or use our contact form.
+To make an appointment to drop off your material during those hours, please contact us at 415-456-2665 and leave your name, phone number, and a brief message, or use our contact form, and we will call you back within 24 hours (Monday through Friday).

 Be mindful of the quantities that you are bringing.
 Containers may not be larger than five (5) gallons or 50 pounds in weight.

 For the safety of our workers and to ensure proper disposal, please avoid mixing materials, even if you think they are the same.

 The links below will help you to learn and understand about regulations that apply to hazardous waste generators in California:

 We are proud to partner with other programs or businesses that will accept medium and large quantities of car batteries, cooking oil, household batteries, latex paint and motor oil for a small fee (or sometimes free of charge).
 Visit our Programs page to learn more about these organizations.